Gkcloud5/Better-future/Learning/Linux/Advanced/Filesystem/Filesystem Types.md

 	* Your system would perform a filesystem check to make everything okay.
 	* However, the repair could take awhile depending on how large your filesystem was.
 * Now if you were on a journaled system, before your machine even begins to copy the file, it will write what you are going to be doing in a log file(journal). now when you actually copy the file, once it completes, the journal marks that task as complete.
-	* The filesystem is always in a consistent state because of this, so it will know exactly where you left off it your machine shutdown suddenly, this also decrease the boot time because instead of checking the entire filesystem it just looks at your journal
+	* The filesystem is always in a consistent state because of this, so it will know exactly where you left off it your machine shutdown suddenly, this also decrease the boot time because instead of checking the entire filesystem it just looks at your journal.

+#### Common Desktop filesystem types:

+*